 We already went over how you get your songs (hopefully) played, but in case you didn’t catch on…grab a napkin and a pen, fish some green out of your tired wallet and lay it on a piano.
 It’s pretty tough to stump these guys, so chances are they’ll get to your request.
 Will it be before you head out?
 Maybe, maybe not.
 Slip a bigger bill in if you want to hear it sooner.

 and they were our tour guides for the night.
-They spent a half hour answering questions, giving us the dirt, and they even serenaded us with a rousing rendition of a Madonna classic.
+They spent half the night (ok, maybe not half) answering our ridiculously thoughtful and insightful questions, giving us the dirt, and they even serenaded us with a rousing rendition of a Madonna classic since Romy promised to bring the tiara and corset next time.

-Lots of thanks to the crew at Jellyrolls, especially Dustin, Scotty and Ray, for putting up with us business women!!
+Huge thanks to the crew at Jellyrolls, especially Dustin, Scotty and Ray for putting up with us hard-hitting, uber professional business women.
+Appreciate you all!